Vellarity/html_links_to_files/readme.md

     > If ends with name - creates dir with that name at given path;
     > If doesn't set - - creates dir "scripts" at working path.
 </pre>
+---
+*This is my first tool written in ZIG.
+I created it to learn the language more. (useful feeback is always welcome!)*